aaronc/freactive/DOM.md

 **Optional `from` parameter:** the optional `from` parameter to `start-easing!` has a special behavior - if the current value of the easer is different from `from`, the `duration` of easing will be adjusted (linearly for now) based on the difference bettween `from` and the current value.
 This is to keep the speed of easing somewhat consistent.
 If you, don't want this behavior and always want the same `duration` regardless of the current value of the easer, don't specify a `from` value.

 **Interupting in progress easings:** if `start-easing!` is called on an easer that is already in an easing transition that hasn't completed, it is equivalent to cancelling the current easing and sending the easer in a different direction starting from the current value.
 If there was on `on-complete` callback to the easing that was in progress it won't be called and is effectively "cancelled".
+(This behavior can be observed in the [performance example](#performance) if you click `+` or `-` while a transition is happening.)

 ## Items View